joakimk/pipeline/README.md

 The `status_url` (link to your CI server) is intentionally excluded for now for security reasons (and because we haven't needed it yet).
 If you want this feature, ping me.

+The build `status:` can be one of: "pending", "building", "successful", "failed" and "fixed".

 ### Build locking API

 **NOTE**: Experimental feature